tfenster/end2end/source/_posts/2021-01-05-creating-a-windows-docker-swarm-on-azure-using-terraform-part-ii.md

 }
 {% endhighlight %}

-The random string is defined in the [common.tf][common.tf] file like this, including the `random` provider that we need to reference to use this functionality and the output so that we can get the password in the end:
+The random string is defined in the [common.tf][common.tf] file like this, including the `random` provider that we need to reference to use this functionality.
+You can also see that we use the same provider to generate a random password and the output so that we can get the password in the end:

 {% highlight hcl linenos %}
 provider "random" {